Introduction

 Overview

 This document outlines the BGP routing configuration for our multi-homed network with connections to various internet exchanges and transit providers in Bangkok, Hong Kong, Singapore, and Europe.
-Currently 3x 10G fibers are used for uplinks.
+Currently 3x 10G fibers are used for physical uplinks.

 Bandwidth